nus-cs2103-AY2425S1/ip/README.md

 ## View list

 Want to refer back to your task list?
 No worries!
-Just type in the command "list" (without the inverted commas) to view your tasks
+Just type in the command `list` to view your tasks

 ## Mark your tasks when they are completed

-To mark you tasks as done, you can put in the command:
+To mark your tasks as done, you can put in the command:

-"mark [number]", where the number corresponds to the number on of the task on the task list (eg. "mark 1" to mark the first task on the list)
+`mark [number]`, where the number corresponds to the number of the task on the task list (eg. `mark 1` to mark the first task on the list)

 ## Unmark your tasks

 Accidentally marked a task as complete?

 Don't fret!
-Similar to marking a task, you can unmark a task by typing the command "unmark [number]"
+Similar to marking a task, you can unmark a task by typing the command `unmark [number]` (eg. `unmark 1`)

 ## Deleting a task

 If you would like to delete a task by using the command:

-"delete [number]", where the number corresponds to the task number in the task list.
+`delete [number]` (eg. `delete 1`), where the number corresponds to the task number in the task list.

 ## Clearing the list (Extension BCD)

-To delete everything in the list, use the command: "delete all"
+To delete everything in the list, use the command: `delete all`

 ## Finding specific tasks in your list

 If your list is too long and you would like to search for a specific task, just use the command:

-"find [keyword]", where keyword is the name of the task you would like to find
+`find [keyword]` (eg. `find project`, if you want to find a task called "project"), where keyword is the name of the task you would like to find